mbello/memory-tempfile/README.md

 but has no way of forcing such external tool to pipe its output straight to your software: **it wants to write a file to disk**.
 Disk operations are slow and if repeated too often can shorten the lifespan of underlying media.

 On Linux, most distributions offer a /tmp directory BUT it is usually on physical media.
-However, modern distributions often offer at east two places where one can safely create temporary files in RAM: /dev/run/<uid>, /run/shm and /dev/shm
+However, modern distributions often offer at least two places where one can safely create temporary files in RAM: /dev/run/<uid>, /run/shm and /dev/shm

 /dev/run/<uid> is ideal for your temporary files.
 It is writable and readable only by your user.